JulianaMontillaLopez/ImmersiveSHAP/README.md

 If you use this repository in your research, please cite the associated manuscript:

-Montilla-López, J., Valencia, D., Jimenez-Builes, Jovani A., and Ramírez-González, G. A.
+Montilla-López, J., Valencia, Daniel, Jimenez-Builes, Jovani A., and Ramírez-González, Gustavo.
 *ImmersiveSHAP: Immersive analytics visualization system for XAI using SHAP scatter plot.*

 Publication details will be updated after publication.